 Breast cancer may or may not cause symptoms.
 Some women may discover the problem themselves, while others may have the abnormality first detected on a screening exam.
-Common breast cancer symptoms include the following:
+Common breast cancer symptoms, when they occur, include the following:

 - Non-painful lumps or masses